Growth Driven DesignWhat isGrowth Driven Design?

-The problem with traditional design, or big design is that it requires your website design team to make hundreds of decisions.
-How many pages to build, what graphics to use, when and where to deploy video, organization of content, lead magnets and much more.
+The problem with traditional design or big design is that it requires your website design team to make hundreds of decisions.
+How many pages to build, what graphics to use, when and where to deploy video, organization of content, lead magnets, and much more.
 Our experience lends us a more educated opinion, but ultimately, we end up making hundreds of untested best guesses which your visitors may or may not respond to.

-There is a smarter way.
+There’s a smarter way.

 It’s called Growth-Driven Design

 Growth Driven Design minimizes the risks of traditional Big Design.
-We reduce these risks by shortening the time to launch, and reducing your up-front costs to cover only the highest impact elements.
+We reduce these risks by shortening the time to launch, and reducing your up-front costs to cover only the highest-impact elements.
 Our goal is to get your new site to your visitors quickly so that we can collect reaction data and begin to continuously improve.

-With GDD, we start with a launch pad site.
-This is a next level version of your site that is better and newer than what you have, but we launch with the launch critical elements and all of the highest impact upgrades we can identify.
+With GDD, we start with a launchpad site.
+This is a next-level version of your site that is better and newer than what you have, but we launch with the launch critical elements and all of the highest-impact upgrades we can identify.